abelardojarab/gputeachingkit-labs/Module3/ThrustVectorAdd/description.markdown

 Before starting this lab, make sure that:

-* You have completed all of Module 1 in the teaching kit
+* You have completed all of Module 1 and 2 in the teaching kit

 * You have completed "Device Query" lab